 You can change the gain, horizontal position, vertical position, and bar targets without opening the Vector settings menu through on-screen tools.
 Select the tool/button for the setting you want to adjust.
 All the available tools are located on the top and bottom of the display and are highlighted for a few seconds when the application is first opened or if you select anywhere in the middle of the application tile.

 Increase or decrease the magnification of the trace display.

-- 1. Select Gain to expand the available magnification options drop down list. - 2.
+- 1. Select Gain (the number varies) in the trace tile to open the magnification menu. - 2.
 Select one of the preset magnifications for fixed gain.